 Ask customers where they found you

 This is another great starting point, considering 29.3 million websites use Google Analytics.
 And 69.5% of those rank in the top 10,000.
 Almost every business owner today relies on Google Analytics to gain insights into website traffic.
 They also use it to find the top referring sites on their website.
 To discover your top referring sites, click on ‘Referral Source’.
 With that knowledge, you can direct your efforts towards the best-performing sites.

 Interested in growing your business through reviews?
-Check out our new ebook, The Ultimate Guide to Online Reviews.
+Check out our comprehensive guide, The Ultimate Guide to Online Reviews.
 The icing on the cake is that it is completely FREE.